abhishek5334das/spam-detector/README.md

 spam-detector

- identify the spam messages  ( to detect unsolicited, unwanted and virus-infected emails and prevent those messages from getting to a user's inbox )
+  it identify the spam messages to detect unsolicited, unwanted and virus-infected emails and prevent those messages from getting to a user's inbox